Skip to content

 Medical malpractice doesn’t necessarily mean that a healthcare provider had ill intentions.
 It simply indicates that there was negligent behavior at the time the healthcare provider was treating the patient.
 Medical malpractice occurs when the actions of the doctor, hospital, surgeon, or another healthcare provider or facility do not follow the standard of care required to keep the patient safe and healthy.

-It is not enough to prove that you sought treatment and did not get better; instead, you must show that the provider failed to take certain actions that another qualified provider would have or took certain actions that another qualified provider would not have in the same or similar circumstances.
+It is not enough to prove that you sought treatment and did not get better; instead, you must show that the provider failed to take certain actions that another qualified provider would have taken or took certain actions that another qualified provider would not have in the same or similar circumstances.

 What Are the Different Types of Medical Malpractice?